google/backup-dr-custom-roles/README.md

 chmod +x installActifioRoles.sh
 ./installActifioRoles.sh
 ```
+Close your Cloud Shell and refresh your browser window.

 You will now see the new roles in IAM --> Roles.
 Assign these to the relevant Service Accounts as required.